facebook/react/docs/docs/refactor/03-handling-user-input.md

 **Event delegation.** React doesn't actually attach event handlers to the nodes themselves.
 When React starts up, it starts listening for all events at the top level using a single event listener.
 When a component is mounted or unmounted, the event handlers are simply added or removed from a fast internal event mapping.
 When the event occurs, React knows how to dispatch it using this mapping.
 When there are no event handlers left in the mapping, React's event handlers are simple no-ops.
 To learn more about why this is fast, see [David Walsh's excellent blog post](http://davidwalsh.name/event-delegate).

+## Components are just state machines

+React thinks of UIs as simple state machines.
+By thinking of a UI as being in various states and rendering those states, it's easy to keep your UI consistent.

 ## How state works

 A common way to inform React of a data change is by calling `setState(data, callback)`.
 This method merges `data` into `this.state` and re-renders the component.
 When the component finishes re-rendering, the optional `callback` is called.
 Most of the time you'll never need to provide a `callback` since state tends to be so minimal.